-Dancing Patches
+Interacting Patches

-In last week's lab we modeled the interaction and growth of a mobile species by making use of NetLogo's breeds.
-We observed that when interactions were no longer purely random population growth curves were quantitatively different from the predictions of the logistic equation.
-Indeed when sources and sinks of energy were included, oscillations in population were observed.
-A common feature of all these models, was that the agents (ie the amoeba and the food) were mobile.
-It is often the case, in both biology and chemistry that interactions take place between stationary agents.
+In the previous two labs we have used turtles as mobile agents that move according to set rules and form spatial patterns.
+It is often the case that patterns and order emerges as a result of interactions that take place between stationary agents.
 Examples include growth of forests, the growth of algae, or the interactions between cells in an organism.
-In this lab we will use NetLogo to model such interactions using patches.
+In this workshop we will use NetLogo to model such interactions using patches.
 We will see that although the patches themselves do not move, waves of changes within the patches can mimic various types of complex movement.
 It is believed that such interactions are responsible for the complex patterns we see in animal coats, and perhaps at a more fundamental level for cell differentiation of a developing embryo.